babinyurii/apobec/README.md

 pip install apobec
 ```
 ## Usage
 `apobec` can be used via shell or Jupyter Notebook.
 Create folder named `input_data` and put your fastas into it.
 Navigate into the directory which contains the `input_data` folder.
-Then import package :
+Then import the package via shell or Jupyter :
 ```python
 import apobec
 ```